dborzov/lsp/README.md

 ## Misc
 MIT license.

-Github Issues and pull requests are very welcome, feel free to [message me](tihoutrom@gmail.com) if you consider contributing.
+Github Issues and pull requests are very welcome, feel free to [message me](tihoutrom@gmail.com) if you are considering contributing.

-Th tool is named after Lumpy Space Princess(LSP), a very quotable character from the TV show "Adventure Time with Finn and Jake".
+This tool is named after Lumpy Space Princess(LSP), a very quotable character from the TV show "Adventure Time with Finn and Jake".

 ![can't handle these lumps](beans.gif)